COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm: Experiments

-\textbf{Temporal Confidence Propagation Analysis.} We visualize TCP in Fig.~\ref{fig:tcp_vis}.
+We visualize TCP in Fig.~\ref{fig:tcp_vis}.
 Each case shows three frames (with the middle frame omitted).
-In the top sequence, a drum is missed under occlusion, but TCP propagates confidence from temporally consistent cues to recover the detection and restore a complete trajectory; the drum’s child parts provide robust cues that support the recovery.
-In the bottom sequence, a child on a swing is occluded by another child and the detection disappears; TCP recovers the track by leveraging reliable cues such as the girl’s orange sweater, maintaining continuity even when the upper body is fully occluded.
+In the top sequence, a drum is missed under occlusion, but TCP propagates confidence from temporally consistent cues to recover the detection and restore a complete trajectory; the drum's child parts provide robust cues that support the recovery.
+In the bottom sequence, a child on a swing is occluded by another child and the detection disappears; TCP recovers the track by leveraging reliable cues such as the girl's orange sweater, maintaining continuity even when the upper body is fully occluded.